traefik/traefik/docs/configuration/backends/servicefabric.md

 ## Labels

-The provider uses labels to configure how services are exposed through Traefik.
+The provider uses labels to configure how services are exposed through Træfik.
 These can be set using Extensions and the Property Manager API

 #### Extensions

 Set labels with extensions through the services `ServiceManifest.xml` file.
-Here is an example of an extension setting Traefik labels:
+Here is an example of an extension setting Træfik labels:

 ```xml
 <StatelessServiceType ServiceTypeName="WebServiceType">